Skip to content

 -e octavia_os_region_name=$(openstack --os-cloud=default endpoint list --service keystone --interface public -c Region -f value) \

-Once everything is complete, a new file will be created in your home directory called octavia_amphora_provider.yaml, this file contains the necessary information to deploy Octavia via helm.
+Once everything is complete, a new file will be created in your TMP directory called /tmp/octavia_amphora_provider.yaml, this file contains the necessary information to deploy Octavia via helm.
 Move this file into the /etc/genestack/helm-configs/octavia directory to have it automatically included when running the Octavia deployment script.

 Run the Helm deployment